cepthomas/Notr/README.md

 ## Features

-- Sections with tags
+- Sections with tags.
-- Various text decorations
+- Various text decorations.
-- Targets and references - targets can be section, file (image or other), uri
+- Targets and references - targets can be section, file (image or other), uri.
+Navigation to any within context of your settings.
-- Lists
+- Lists.
-- Tables - fit, sort, etc (could be ported for general purpose md use)
+- Tables - fit, sort, etc (could be ported for general purpose use).
+Loosely based on https://github.com/wadetb/Sublime-Text-Advanced-CSV.
 - Auto highlight - supplements [SbotHighlight](https://github.com/cepthomas/SbotHighlight)
 - Render to html with [SbotRender](https://github.com/cepthomas/SbotRender)

+Highly recommended to install SbotHighlight and SbotRender.

 ## Demo

 [The spec](test_files/notr-spec.ntr) provides an example of the features.
-If the plugin is installed it will look something like this (uses my color scheme):
+If the plugin is installed it will look something like this:

 ![ex1](test_files/ex1.jpg)